WinPlay02/GitCraft/readme.md

   - Some combat snapshots are located in a non-standard-path (on maven.fabricmc.net and on meta.fabricmc.net).
 Affected versions: `1.15_combat-6`, `1.16_combat-0`
 - Version `1.16_combat-1`, `1.16_combat-2`, `1.16_combat-4`, `1.16_combat-5`, `1.16_combat-6` do not exist at all
 - Javadoc comments and constant unpicking is supported

+## Unpick
+- all versions of the (fabric) unpick format are supported
+- all versions of yarn unpick can be used on any mapping
+  - e.g. mojmaps can be used as a primary mapping, and yarn unpick can be applied on top; both settings are independent of each other

 ## Notes about Parchment
 - Parchment supports only release versions of minecraft